-Speak for yourself
+Speak for Yourself

 Do not bring family members with you to the interview.
-A negative impression is created if you are not prepared to speak on your own behalf.
-If you are an undergraduate and need your parents in case there are questions, for example about funding, they should remain in the waiting room.
+You must be prepared to speak on your own behalf.
+If you are underage and need your parents available to answer questions, for example about funding, they should remain in the waiting room.

-Be brief
+Be Brief